Blurb: Once again, it's my chance to speak out about the Meaning

-Since we now know my condition is genetic, I feel that much of
+Because my condition is genetic, I feel that much of my family is

-want to be treated as a child.
-That sometimes causes conflicts.
+want to be a burden or treated like a child.
+That sometimes

 Then there are my brothers.
 I believe Tony had PHARC, too.
-I
+He

 My other brother, Scott, does not have any disabilities.
 That

-been dealing with survivor's guilt, if that makes any sense.
-He
+dealing with survivor's guilt, if that makes any sense.
+He got

 Scott doesn't have any children.
 If he plans to have kids, or